 -A sketchbook, notebook, or journal.
 Spiral bound to lie flat while working.
 Size: minimum 6”x8” maximum 8.5”x11”

 -Any other writing/drawing materials you like, e.g. colored pencils, markers.
 (Wet media such as watercolor is also an option, but then be sure to get a heavier paper mixed media sketchbook.)

 1-1/2 hrs, six class meetings, October 27 - Dec 8 (no class November 24)

 Tuesdays, 1:00pm -2:30pm

-Teens4Teens is a philanthropic organization founded by Urban Homeschoolers’ 14 year old Lorelei Darling.
+Teens4Teens is a philanthropic organization founded by Urban Homeschoolers’ 14-year-old Lorelei Darling.
 Teens4Teens’ primary mission is to help children in foster care, the homeless population and lower income families by working directly with Penny Lane Foster Centers and their sister organizations.
-Being part of Teens4Teens, in addition to helping other youth in need, will prove to our teen members’ selves and to the world around them that teenagers are smart, passionate, and aware and caring about what themselves and their peers are going through.
+Being part of Teens4Teens, in addition to helping other youth in need, proves to our teen members’ selves and to the world around them that teenagers are smart, passionate, and aware and caring about what themselves and their peers are going through.
 By having teens involved in helping others, Teens4Teens also breaks some of the stereotypes society unfairly places on today’s teenagers.
-They will achieve these goals through discussions of other teen philanthropists, participation in holiday drives, fundraisers, and field trips and volunteer opportunities with Penny Lane Centers.
+They achieve these goals through discussions of other teen philanthropists, participation in holiday drives, fundraisers, and field trips and volunteer opportunities with Penny Lane Centers.